-· 1 0 Note: The Standard Option and Prosper calendar year deductibles apply to some benefits in this Section.
-We say "after the deductible" when it applies.
+· 1 0 Note: The Standard Option and Prosper We say "aft calendar year deductible ter the deductible" when es apply to some benefit i it applies. s in this Section.
 Professional services High Option Standard Option Prosper We cover professional services recommended by a Plan mental health or substance use disorder treatment provider.
 Notes: Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 We cover the services only when we determine that the care is clinically appropriate to treat your condition.
 Diagnosis and treatment of psychiatric conditions, mental illness, or disorders.
 Services include: \$20 per office visit for individual therapy \$25 per office visit for individual therapy \$10 per office visit for individual therapy Diagnostic evaluation The state of the \$10 per office visit for group therapy \$12 per office visit for group therapy \$5 per office visit for group therapy Treatment services (including individual and group therapy visits) (nothing for children (nothing for children through age 17) Note: You pay 20% of our allowance after Crisis intervention and stabilization for acute episodes through age 17) Note: You pay 10% of Note: You pay 20% of the deductible for drugs administered in Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment our allowance for drugs administered in connection with your our allowance after the deductible for drugs administered in connection with your care.
 Medication evaluation and management (pharmacotherapy) care connection with your care.